sabhisharma-ise/MUCE_app/README.md

     - `index.html`: Main HTML file for the application home page.
 - `views/`: Folder containing ejs files
 - `app.js`: Server file containing the main logic for handling HTTP requests, integrating with the MySQL Database, and serving static files.

+## Files Included

+- `app.js`: This file contains the main application logic.
+It sets up the Express.js server, handles routes, connects to the MySQL database, and renders EJS templates.
+- `songs.sql`: This SQL script file contains the schema definition and sample data for the `songs` table, which stores information about songs including title, artist, genre, release date, duration, album, and Spotify link.
+- `personalizedMusic.ejs`: This EJS template file contains the HTML markup for the personalized music recommendation form.
+It allows users to select a genre and artist to get recommendations.
+- `recommendations.ejs`: This EJS template file contains the HTML markup for displaying the music recommendations.
+It dynamically generates Spotify iframes for each recommended song.
+- `index.html`: This HTML file contains the landing page for the application.
+It provides links to different genres of music.

 ## Features